 Every September the same conversation cycles through betting Twitter, podcast feeds, and Sunday-morning pre-game shows: how should we price a rookie quarterback's NFL debut?
 The narrative leans hard one way ("rookies always struggle Week 1, fade the team") or the other ("a fresh face brings energy, the team always rallies").
 Both narratives are partly right and mostly wrong.
-The 12-year dataset we built from 2014 through 2025 — 47 rookie QBs making their team's Week 1 start — tells a more specific story, and that story is the foundation for how to bet the 2026 rookie class.
+A multi-year look at rookie QBs making their team's Week 1 start tells a more specific story, and that story is the foundation for how to bet the 2026 rookie class once it is set.

-This post walks through the historical ATS record, the splits that actually matter (draft slot, home/road, opponent quality), the 2026 watchlist as it stands in mid-May, and the feature-engineering choices that let you build a rookie-aware spread model in the model builder rather than just cherry-picking patterns after the fact.
+This post walks through the historical ATS pattern, the splits that actually matter (draft slot, home/road, opponent quality), how to apply that profile to the 2026 class, and the feature-engineering choices that let you build a rookie-aware spread model in the model builder rather than just cherry-picking patterns after the fact.

-Sample: every Week 1 NFL game from 2014 through 2025 where the starting quarterback for at least one team was a rookie making his career debut.
-47 games total.
-Records pulled from Pro Football Reference's game logs, cross-checked against the nflverse schedules dataset.
+Sample frame: Week 1 NFL games over the past dozen seasons where the starting quarterback for at least one team was a rookie making his career debut.
+Records can be reconstructed from Pro Football Reference's game logs, cross-checked against the nflverse schedules dataset — the methodology matters more than any single headline number, because the sample is small enough that exact counts move with how you bucket borderline cases.

-Aggregate ATS: 22-25 (46.8%).
-Slightly below break-even at -110, but well within variance for a 47-game sample.
-If you stopped here you would conclude rookie debuts are a coin flip.
+In aggregate, rookie debuts cover at roughly a coin-flip rate — a touch below break-even at -110, but well within variance for a sample this size.
+If you stopped at the headline you would conclude rookie debuts are a wash.
 The interesting result emerges in the cuts.

 Cut by draft slot

-The pattern is monotonic: the higher the rookie was drafted, the worse the team performs ATS in Week 1.
+The pattern is monotonic in direction: the higher the rookie was drafted, the worse the team has performed ATS in Week 1.
 This runs against intuition (better player = better outcome) but it is consistent with two market forces.
 First, books shade the line on highly-drafted rookies because the public bets the rookie team to win Week 1 regardless of matchup.
 Second, top picks land on bad rosters by construction — the worst teams pick first, the offensive line and supporting cast are usually weak.

 Cut by home/road

-Rookies do slightly better ATS on the road, which seems backwards (home cooking, friendly crowd, etc) until you remember that books factor home-field into the line.
+Rookies have done slightly better ATS on the road, which seems backwards (home cooking, friendly crowd, etc) until you remember that books factor home-field into the line.
 A rookie at home is usually a slight favorite or a small dog; a rookie on the road is usually a meaningful dog.
-The +7 dog spot is where the rookie has more cushion to underperform and still cover.
+The big-dog spot is where the rookie has more cushion to underperform and still cover.

 Cut by opponent quality (prior year defensive DVOA)

-The clearest finding in the entire dataset: rookies against good pass defenses get crushed.
+The clearest pattern: rookies against good pass defenses get crushed.
 The public underweights pressure as a feature, and books cannot fully shade the line against the public bias.
-Eight of the 10 covers in this bucket came from rookies who happened to face good defenses on day-2 picks (smaller public bias) or with above-average offensive lines (Brock Purdy 2022, Tua Tagovailoa 2020).
+The covers that did happen in this bucket tended to come from rookies who faced good defenses while sitting in lower-public-bias spots (day-2 picks) or behind above-average offensive lines (Brock Purdy in 2022, Tua Tagovailoa in 2020).

 What the data implies for betting Week 1

-The most actionable systematic edge from the dataset is the cross-section of top-5-pick rookies against top-10 pass defenses.
-The historical sample is small (only 6 games meet both conditions across 12 years), but the direction is unambiguous: 1-5 ATS, and the one cover was Justin Fields in 2021 backdoor-covering against the Rams in garbage time.
+The most actionable systematic edge from the pattern is the cross-section of top-5-pick rookies against top-10 pass defenses.
+The historical sample is small — only a handful of debuts meet both conditions — but the direction is unambiguous: that intersection has been the weakest cover spot of all, with the rare cover usually arriving via garbage-time backdoor rather than a competitive game.

-The second edge: day-2 rookie picks as home underdogs of 5+ points are 4-1 ATS in the sample.
-Tiny n, but the structural logic holds (limited public bias on a lesser-known rookie, books price the line off the team's overall weakness rather than the rookie specifically, and the rookie often outperforms low expectations).
+The second edge: lesser-drafted (day-2) rookie picks as sizable home underdogs have over-covered relative to the field.
+Tiny sample, but the structural logic holds (limited public bias on a lesser-known rookie, books price the line off the team's overall weakness rather than the rookie specifically, and the rookie often outperforms low expectations).

 What the data does not support

 "Fade all rookies in Week 1" is the loudest narrative on betting media and it does not hold up.
-The aggregate ATS record is 46.8%, which after vig is roughly -7.4% ROI on a blanket-fade strategy.
-That is real money lost but not nearly as bad as the narrative implies.
-"Bet all rookies in Week 1" is worse (-6% ROI).
+The aggregate record is close to a coin flip — after vig that is a modest negative-ROI blanket strategy, real money lost but nowhere near as bad as the narrative implies.
+"Bet all rookies in Week 1" is no better.
 The edge lives in the specific slices, not the headline.

 Building a rookie-aware spread model in /build/new